-|Version 2||Date January 2020||Reference 71|
+|Version 3||Date June 2020||Reference 71|

 |Graph 1: Source: Peracto SAC00114 – Moora Oct 2014|

 |Graph 2: (Source: AgXtra – Murray Bridge February 2017)|

 To simplify the use of BIOPEST®, SACOA have invested heavily in evaluating the incorporation of BIOPEST® into existing agronomic practices, as an adjuvant replacement with a range of herbicide actives and cropping systems.

 |Graph 3 & 4:(Source: Avon Valley, SACOA May 2016 )|

 |Graph 5: (Source: Doodenanning – SACOA June 2016)|

-Blackleg and Sclerotinia in canola can be devastating for yield but can also result in the buildup of sclerotes in the soil affecting later crops.
-Given BIOPEST®’s proven fungicidal effects in a range of other crops, including Bananas & Pulses, BIOPEST® has been rigorously tested over the last four years with a range of fully replicated independent and internal trials, as a carrier for common canola and cereal fungicides.
-In this work BIOPEST® has been proven to double the effectiveness of some fungicides resulting in yield increases of up to 350kg/Ha in canola.
+BIOPEST® is a high-grade, paraffinic oil specifi Blackleg and Sclerotinia in canola can be devastating for yield but can also result in the buildup of sclerotes in the soil affecting later crops.
+Given BIOPEST®’s proven fungicidal effects in a range of other crops, including bananas & pulses, BIOPEST® has been rigorously tested over the last four years as a carrier for common canola and cereal fungicides in a range of fully replicated, independent and internal trials.

 |Graph 7: (Source: SACOA November 2016 )|

 Ensure that the spray solution contacts the part of the plant with the heaviest disease and or insect pressure.
-This is particularly important for GPA which tend to colonise the underside of leaf surfaces, setting up the boom to create turbulence or applying in a cross wind are effective ways of getting coverage on the underside of leaves.
+This is particularly important for green peach aphids which tend to colonise the underside of leaf surfaces.
+Effective ways of getting coverage on the underside of leaves include setting up the boom to create turbulence or applying in a cross wind.

 Image 1: Green Peach Aphids (Source: – SACOA)